 - Mix 250 grams of flour, 125 grams (4,40 oz) of butter and one whole egg, 2/5 of a teaspoon salt, and 60 g (2,11 oz) of water in a food processor and quickly mix it into a dough.

 - Please pick up the dough and shape it into a round flat shape.
-Cover it with plastic and store in the fridge while you prepare the filling.
+Cover it with plastic and store it in the fridge while you prepare the filling.

 - Cut the bacon into smaller pieces, heat a pan, and add some water before adding the bacon.
 This method makes it easier for you to split the bacon and makes the roasting more even.
 Once the water has evaporated, continue for another 2 – 3 additional minutes or until the beacon is fried to your liking.
 Let it drain on paper towels.